zachyboy-92/movie-night/README.md

 # movie-night

-Movie Night gives you information on the latest movies and tv shows
+Movie Night uses the movie database api to fetch and display it on the website.
+This api allows to get information about movies and shows from titile, rating to description.